-A Power of Attorney is a written document by which a person, the Principal, delegates another, the Attorney in Fact, to administer the Principle’s affairs.
+A Power of Attorney is a written document by which a person, the Principal, delegates another, referred to as the Agent or as the “Attorney-in-Fact” to administer the Principal’s affairs.

-A power of attorney is voluntary, and can be canceled at any time by the grantor.
-When and if an individual wishes to revoke the power of attorney, the revocation must be recorded to protect both individuals involved.
+A Power of Attorney is voluntary and can be canceled at any time by the Principal.
+If and when an individual desires to revoke their Power of Attorney, it is important the revocation be recorded to protect both individuals involved.

 An individual must be competent (‘of sound mind,’ i.e. not incapacitated) in order to sign a Power of Attorney.